 You might remember hearing the term “ecosystem” from your high school biology class, but the word has relevance outside the classroom, as well.
-An ecosystem is a collection of living organisms in a location, all which feed into a complex interdependent network.
+An ecosystem is the collection of living organisms in a location, all which feed into a complex interdependent network.
 For instance, the lions of the African savannah wouldn’t survive without the grass that grows there because, otherwise, the herbivores that feed on it wouldn’t be there for the lions to eat.
 Without the lions, the herbivores would overpopulate the area and eat all the grass.
 An ecosystem exists in a state of equilibrium where every organism in it depends on the others to survive.
 Without any of those individual organisms, the ecosystem can’t maintain that balance.

 Internet marketers may already see similarities in their lead generation campaigns.
 Such campaigns are complex systems that depend on each individual component to deliver the best results.
 If any component is missing or misaligned with the others, the results can be disastrous.
 However, because there are so many elements that need to go into a lead generation campaign to make it successful, it can be difficult for online marketers to keep them all straight.
 People visit websites for a variety of reasons, and it’s essential that lead generation campaigns be built with as many ways to capture and convert those visitors as possible.
 That’s why it can be important for Internet marketers to have a blueprint to refer to when building their own lead generation ecosystem.